wendybovill/acme-flyfishers/README.md

 - To provide various options of flies for various seasons.
 - The owner of the business to sell these flies and make a profit.
 - To encourage new fly fishers to take up the sport by making these flies easily available and affordable.
-- To enable site users to make purchases, orders and to make contact throug a contact form to the site owner.
+- To enable site users to make purchases, orders and to make contact through a contact form to the site owner.

 [Back to Index](#index)